opsguruu/Multibranch/README.md

-This tutorial uses the same application that the [Build a Node.js and React app with npm](https://jenkins.io/doc/tutorials/build-a-node-js-and-react-app-with-npm/) tutorial is based on.
-Therefore, you'll be building and testing the same application but this time, its delivery will be different depending on the Git branch that Jenkins builds from.
-That is, the branch being built determines which delivery stage of your Pipeline is executed.
+This tutorial uses the same application that the [Build a Node.js and React app with npm](https://jenkins.io/doc/tutorials/build-a-node-js-and-react-app-with-npm/)

 The `jenkins` directory contains an example of the `Jenkinsfile` (i.e. Pipeline) you'll be creating yourself during the tutorial and the `scripts` subdirectory